-(b) Presentation of Financial Statements
+(c) Presentation of Consolidated Financial Statements

-The financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
-The Company presents the statement of comprehensive income separate from the statement of income.
+The consolidated financial statements are presented in accordance with Philippine Accounting Standard (PAS) 1, Presentation of Financial Statements.
+The Group presents consolidated statement of comprehensive income separate from the consolidated statement of income.

-The Company presents a third statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively or makes a retrospective restatement or reclassification of items that has a material effect on the information in the statement of financial position at the beginning of the preceding period.
-The related notes to the third statement of financial position are not required to be disclosed.
+The Group presents a consolidated third statement of financial position as at the beginning of the preceding period when it applies an accounting policy retrospectively or makes a retrospective restatement or reclassification of items that has a material effect on the information in the consolidated statement of financial position at the beginning of the preceding period.
+The related notes to the consolidated third statement of financial position are not required to be disclosed.

-(c) Functional and Presentation Currency
+(d) Functional and Presentation Currency

-These financial statements are presented in Philippine pesos, the Company's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.
+These consolidated financial statements are presented in Philippine pesos, the Group's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.

-Items included in the financial statements of the Company are measured using its functional currency.
-Functional currency is the currency of the primary economic environment in which the Company operates.
+Items included in the consolidated financial statements of the Group are measured using its functional currency.
+Functional currency is the currency of the primary economic environment in which the Group operates.